BoringCode/hackme/readme.md

 #Hackme

-Welcome to hackme, an information security exercise for COS342.
+Welcome to hackme, an information security exercise for COS342 (Fall 2015) at Taylor University.

 For this project, I was given some dangerously bad code and instructed to fix it as well as do a writeup on what types of attacks would be possible with this code.

-How the system initally looked can be viewed on the very first commit of this repository.
+You can see how the system initially looked in the very first commit.

+Please be warned that this **is not production code** and should only be used as an exercise in securing a web application.
+I may have missed stuff, and there are certainly some code style things I would like to fix (if I had time.)

 ##Writeup

 You can read the writeup in [project-essay.md](project-essay.md)

-*(Note: some of the specific examples are hosted on a local Taylor University IP, so they cannot be viewed)*
+*(Note: some of the specific examples are hosted on the local Taylor University network, so they cannot be viewed)*